Refreshed Beal scores 35, leads Wizards past Celtics 104-91

 Celtics: Host Denver on Tuesday.

-Wizards: Host Houston on Monday as John Wall returns to Washington.
+Wizards: Host Houston on Monday.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports